 And because major aviation giants – including Lockheed Martin, Boeing, and Gulfstream – are located in this region, avionics professionals are in high demand.
-The S.C. annual mean wage for avionics technicians is $53,700, according to 2015 reports from U.S. Department of Labor Bureau of Labor Statistics.
+The S.C. annual mean wage for avionics technicians is $57,450, according to 2017 reports from U.S. Bureau of Labor Statistics.

 Whether you are just starting out or are looking to transition from military to civilian, avionics is a great career choice.

 The program includes preparation for the Federal Communications Commission (FCC) General Radio-Telephone License Examination & NCATT (National Center for Aviation Technician Training) AET (Aircraft Electronics Technician) written exam.

 Technical College of the Lowcountry is accredited by the Southern Association of Colleges and Schools Commission on Colleges to award Associate Degrees, Diplomas, and Certificates.
 Contact the Commission on Colleges at 1866 Southern Lane, Decatur, Georgia 30033-4097 or call 404-679-4500 for questions about the accreditation of Technical College of the Lowcountry.